newrelic/terraform-provider-newrelic/website/docs/r/application_settings.html.markdown

 Applications can be imported using notation `application_id`, e.g.

 ```
-$ terraform import newrelic_application.main 6789012345
+$ terraform import newrelic_application_settings.main 6789012345
 ```

 ## Notes

-Applications that have reported data in the last twelve hours cannot be deleted.
+-> **NOTE:** Applications that have reported data in the last twelve hours cannot be deleted.